hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 **Option 3:** [Generate a Service Principal](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure#configure-terraform-environment-variables) - for advanced users.

 ???
+**Today we'll be using cloud-based workstations that have all the software you need pre-installed.
+There are no firewalls, no ticketing systems and no blockers in the lab environment.
+It is your own personal Terraform playground.
+All the skills you learn here today can be applied to your own Terraform Cloud or Enterprise account as well.
+All the exercises will be done in our Azure training account.
+Please be kind to our training account, no bittorrent or crypto mining please.**

 The expectation here is that everybody starts the workshop with a workstation that can run `terraform apply` and build things in an Azure account.
 You should always default to Option 1.
 If advanced students want to try options #2 and #3 tell them they are on their own for troubleshooting.

 ---